muzkii/final-project-PBP-group-K7/README.md

 ### Modules Implemented _DJANGO_
 1. **CR Flutter Login**: Create a new login inside `views.py` to hamdle Flutter logins
-    - Developed by:
+    - Developed by: Kusuma Ratih Hanindyani
 2. **CR Flutter Register**: Create a new register inside `views.py` to handle Fluter registers
-    - Developed by:
+    - Developed by: Kusuma Ratih Hanindyani
 3. **RU Flutter Logout**: Create a new logout inside `views.py` to handle Flutter logouts
-    - Developed by:
+    - Developed by: Rayienda Hasmaradana Najlamahsa
 5. **CRD Flutter Faculty**: Implement adding and deleting Faculty for the Flutter project
-    - Developed by:
+    - Developed by: Andriyo Averill Fahrezi
 6. **CRD Flutter Canteen**: Implement adding and deleting Canteen for the Flutter project
-    - Developed by:
+    - Developed by: Andriyo Averill Fahrezi
 7. **CRD Flutter Stall**: Implement adding and deleting Stall for the Flutter project
     - Developed by:
 8. **CRD Flutter Product**: Implement adding and deleting Product for the Flutter project
     - Developed by:
 9. **CRD Flutter Reviews**: Implement adding and deleting Review for the Flutter project
-    - Developed by:
+    - Developed by: Andriyo Averill Fahrezi
 10. Update the models of our Django Project such that it can be integrated with the Flutter project
-    - Developed by:
+    - Developed by: All members

 ---